extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/register_device_credentials.rst

    *priv_pass*                       The privacy pass phrase configured on the SNMP agent.
 This is mandatory if snmpv3_priv is "aes128" or "des".

                                      Type: ``string``
+   *rest_protocol*                   The protocol used for REST requests.
+This applies to REST platforms such as SLX, VDX if applicable.

+                                     Choose from:

+                                     - http
+                                     - https

+                                     **Default**: http
    ================================  ======================================================================